 MALET is an acronym for the Maintenance Application Language for Equipment Testing.
-It was designed to provide a set of commands capable of driving 6000/CYBER computer system peripherals after being granted access by the operating system.
-MALET executes under the NOS and NOS/BE operating systems, but CYBER 170 Model 176 support is limited to I/O devices attached to the Peripheral Processor Subsystem (PPS) chassis.
+It provides a set of commands capable of driving 6000/CYBER 70/CYBER 170/CYBER 180 peripherals after being granted access by the operating system.
+MALET executes under the NOS, NOS/VE, and NOS/BE operating systems, but CYBER 170 Model 176 support is limited to I/O devices attached to the Peripheral Processor Subsystem (PPS) chassis.

-The capability for writing maintenance tools in the MALET language is provided by a Central Processor Unit (CPU) executive which is installed in the operating system.
-Maintenance routines may then be written and stored as permanent files.
-These files do not become part of the operating system and may be released bypassing the normal software release mechanism as they represent application-type programs.
+A Central Processor Unit (CPU) executive is installed in the operating system to allow the writing of maintenance tools in the MALET language.
+After installation, maintenance routines can be written and stored as permanent files.
+These files do not become part of the operating system and may be released bypassing the normal software release mechanism, as they represent application-type programs.

-The MALET compiler and executive are written in the 6000 COMPASS Assembly language and form a common product which interfaces with the operating system.
+The MALET compiler and executive are written in the 6000 COMPASS assembly language and form a common product which interfaces with the operating system.
 The operating system interface routine, CVL, is required for MALET to run.
 Diagnostics are written in the MALET language, compiled into executable Peripheral Processor (PP) code by the MALET compiler, loaded and linked by the MALET compiler, and executed by the PP driver and its product overlays.